navaneeth-dev/portfolio-v2/src/content/blog/bug-bounty-resources.md

 ---
-layout: "../../layouts/BlogPost.astro"
 title: Tools I Use For Bug Bounty
 image: /rafay-ansari-prhMYojFJRY-unsplash.jpg
 pubDate: "10 Dec 2022"
 description: "We will look into the tools I use for testing a target"